Shirshakk-P/MIDAS-MNIST/README.md

 Observations:

+TRAINING DATASET:

-    A final accuracy of  is found in part 1, in part 2 and in part 3.
+        A final accuracy of ~98.30% is found in part 1, ~92.75% in part 2 and ~90% in part 3.

+TESTING DATASET:

+        Part 1: '4' was predicted as 'K' (Sample021) with a probability of 1.0
+        Part 2: '7' was predicted as '7' (Sample008) with a probability of 1.0
+        Part 3: '6' was predicted as '5' with a probability of 1.0

+ISSUES:

+    The model always gives a prediction probability of 1.0

 Author:

     Shirshakk Purkayastha